-Prior to joining the University of Minnesota, Katerina held appointments as a Humanities Teaching Fellow in Art History at the University of Chicago and Postdoctoral Fellow at the Mahindra Humanities Center at Harvard University.
-Her work has been supported by the Hanna Holborn Gray Dissertation Completion Fellowship, the Berlin Program for Advanced German and European Studies at the Freie Universität Berlin, the Deutsche Akademische Austauschdienst (DAAD), the Fonds de la recherche du Québec (FRQSC), and Social Science and Humanities Research Council of Canada (SSHRC), and has appeared in the Journal of Visual Culture, Representations, Photographica, and Transbordeur.
-In addition to her scholarly research, she is also interested in curatorial work, film programming, and critical making experiments.
+Prior to joining the University of Minnesota, Katerina held appointments as a Humanities Teaching Fellow in Art History at the University of Chicago and Postdoctoral Fellow at Harvard University.
+Her research has been supported by the NOMIS Foundation, Princeton Institute for Advanced Study, the Mahindra Humanities Center at Harvard University, Hanna Holborn Gray Dissertation Completion Fellowship, the Berlin Program for Advanced German and European Studies at the Freie Universität Berlin, the Deutsche Akademische Austauschdienst (DAAD), the Fonds de la recherche du Québec (FRQSC), and Social Science and Humanities Research Council of Canada (SSHRC).
+Her work can be read in the Journal of Visual Culture, Representations, Photographica, Transbordeur, and Feminist Media Histories.

 Educational Background & Specialties